-Separate bank accounts is so helpful with managing money.
+But, we will lead with this… Separate bank accounts are so helpful in managing money.

-It helps to divide up money for certain purposes and not accidentally used.
+It helps to divide up money for certain purposes and not accidentally spent.

 It is a great budgeting trick!
 Probably my favorite one 🙂

-This is helpful for people prone to overspending, turning to debt first, or those just needed money out of their main bank account.
+This is helpful for people prone to overspending, turning to debt first, or those just needing money out of their main bank account.

 Before we dive in, let’s talk uncover the types of savings accounts.

 You want to know…how many bank accounts can I have?